 Nguyen Hue Pedestrian Street

-Located very close to the Bitexco Tower, this is a street reserved for pedestrians and outdoor activities only.
-You can just find a place to sit and relax and enjoy the fountain that comes on at a certain time of the day.
+Located very close to the Bitexco Tower, this is a street reserved for pedestrians and outdoor activities.
+You can find a place to sit and relax and enjoy the fountain that comes on at specific times of the day.
 Watching the merchants carrying their stuff on their shoulders go by was fun too.
 There’s a big old apartment building with each block serving as a coffee shop or tea place.
 There are street musicians and the usual fun market activities.
 Grab some ice cream or smoothies, and come out and join the fun.

 Bui Vien Street

 “Street of Foreigners” in Saigon, is how it started.
 But now Bui Vien is full of both foreigners and locals as well.
-“Bui Vien” is sometimes also referring to the area covering the streets of Pham Ngu Lao, Bui Vien, De Tham, Do Quang Dau and the neighbouring areas, home to a lot of hotels, motels, restaurant, travel centres and a backpacker’s gathering place.
+“Bui Vien” is sometimes also referring to the area covering the streets of Pham Ngu Lao, Bui Vien, De Tham, Do Quang Dau, and the neighboring areas.
+Home to many hotels, motels, restaurants, travel centers, and a backpacker’s gathering place.
 This is a place to entertain and experience the pavement life of Saigon.
-The night in “Pho Tay” is colorful and displays themes of varied culture.

 Looking for more stuff to do and places to go?